setophaga/hybridswarm.alb.nas/README.md

 2.2 run Ancestry_HMM on the bam files and the csv file from **Step1** \
    2.2.1 make *mpileup.txt* file \
     **$ samtools mpileup -q20 ind1.bam ind2.bam [...] indn.bam  > mpileup.txt**
+    #to input hundres of bam file here, use this code **2.2.1.print.bam.R** and copy&paste the output
     #Here, each bam would correspond to a single sample that you want to perform LAI on.
     #need ArgParse package
     Getopt::ArgParse #package which you can install by